ameliasquires/kanna-site/readme.md

   - [ ] sub domains
   - [ ] make my own libs
     - [ ] encryption (md5 hashing, and rsa)
+  - [ ] add aliases that are used in cookies and randomly gen.

 FeMail (iron mail)